 - Personal information

-The main thing they seem to consider is whether or not you are a good-credit-borrower.
-If you are, and you’re not asking for more than you have the ability to repay in three to six years, your loan has a strong chance of being approved.
+The main thing they seem to consider is whether you have good to excellent credit.
+If you do, and you’re not asking for more than you can repay in three to six years, your loan has a strong chance of being approved.

 Once you fill out a standard application form, Marcus will perform a soft credit check.
-Depending on the information you provide, Marcus may ask for one or all of the following:
+Depending on the information you provide, they may ask for one or all of the following:

 - Recent pay stubs